Can You Help Us With Photographs Of This Trek?

 The historical remnants can still be seen at both the forts.
-The pond at the top of Salher Fort and the temple at its highest point remind us of the glorious past the fort holds.
-There’s a Hanuman idol at the top of Salota fort as well.
+The pond at the top of Salher fort and the temple at its highest point remind us of the glorious past the fort holds.
+There’s a Lord Hanuman idol at the top of Salota fort as well.

 Add to that a number of caves built in a single line on the way to Salher fort.
 Why were these caves built?
 Who used to stay in them?
 We can only imagine!

 Although famous, the trek remains unknown to most of Maharashtra’s populace and that makes it a perfect offbeat trek to enjoy all by yourselves.